XenitAB/xenitab.github.io/docs/blog/12factor.md

 ## Factor IV: Backing services

-> The code for a twelve-factor app makes no distinction between local and third party services.
+> A backing service is any service the app consumes over the network as part of its normal operation.
+The code for a twelve-factor app makes no distinction between local and third party services.
+To the app, both are attached resources, accessed via a URL or other locator/credentials stored in the config. [...]
+Resources can be attached to and detached from deploys at will.

 This factor remains relevant as written.
 Its current iteration is sometimes referred to as ["API first"](https://swagger.io/resources/articles/adopting-an-api-first-approach/) which can be described as the principle that all services you create should be able to act as a backing service.
 More generally, with the advent of [Zero Trust](https://www.crowdstrike.com/cybersecurity-101/zero-trust-security/) and the proliferation of cloud services, the logical end result of this factor is that any service can interact with any other service on the planet.